slimphp/Slim-Website/docs/start/installation.md

 ## System Requirements

 * Web server with URL rewriting
-* PHP 5.4.0 or newer
+* PHP 5.5 or newer

-## Install with Composer
+## How to Install Slim

+We recommend you install Slim with [Composer](https://getcomposer.org/).
-The preferred installation method is [Composer](https://getcomposer.org/).
-Navigate into your project directory and execute the following bash command.
+Navigate into your project's root directory and execute the bash command shown below.
 This command downloads the Slim Framework and its third-party dependencies into your project's `vendor/` directory.

+{% highlight bash %}
 composer require slim/slim
+{% endhighlight %}

-Next, require the Composer autoloader into your PHP script.
+Require the Composer autoloader into your PHP script, and you are ready to start using Slim.

 {% highlight php %}
 <?php
 require 'vendor/autoload.php';
+{% endhighlight %}

+## How to Install Composer

+Don't have Composer?
+It's easy to install.
+The following bash command downloads Composer and moves it into your `/usr/local/bin` directory.

+{% highlight bash %}
+curl -sS https://getcomposer.org/installer | php -- --install-dir=/usr/local/bin --filename=composer
 {% endhighlight %}